NuttakitDW/Polymarket-Kalshi-Arbitrage-bot/README.md

-# Kalshi-Poly / Poly-Poly / Kalshi-Kalshi Arbitrage Bot
+# Polymarket YES/NO Token Arbitrage Bot

-**Kalshi-Poly arbitrage bot**, **Poly-Poly arbitrage bot**, and **Kalshi-Kalshi arbitrage bot** for automated cross-platform trading.
-A high-performance, production-ready arbitrage trading system that monitors price discrepancies between Kalshi and Polymarket, executing risk-free arbitrage opportunities in real-time with sub-millisecond latency.
+A high-performance Polymarket arbitrage trading system that detects and executes risk-free arbitrage opportunities when YES + NO token prices sum to less than $1.00.

-> 🔍 **Search Keywords**: polymarket arbitrage bot, polymarket-kalshi arbitrage bot, kalshi-poly arbitrage, poly-poly arbitrage, kalshi-kalshi arbitrage, kalshi arbitrage, prediction market arbitrage, cross-platform trading bot
+> **Search Keywords**: polymarket arbitrage bot, polymarket trading bot, prediction market arbitrage, yes no token arbitrage

 ## Overview

-This **Kalshi-Poly / Poly-Poly / Kalshi-Kalshi arbitrage bot** identifies and executes arbitrage opportunities across:

-- **Kalshi-Poly markets** (cross-platform arbitrage between Kalshi and Polymarket)
-- **Poly-Poly markets** (same-platform arbitrage on Polymarket)
-- **Kalshi-Kalshi markets** (same-platform arbitrage on Kalshi)

-The bot takes both sides of a market when YES and NO prices add up to less than $1.00, guaranteeing a risk-free profit at market expiry.
+This **Polymarket arbitrage bot** identifies and executes arbitrage opportunities when the combined price of YES and NO tokens on Polymarket is less than $1.00, guaranteeing a risk-free profit at market expiry.

 ### How It Works

 **Example Opportunity:**
-- YES = $0.40, NO = $0.58
+- YES token = $0.40, NO token = $0.58
 - Total cost = $0.98
-- At expiry: YES = $1.00 and NO = $0.00 (or vice versa)
+- At expiry: Either YES = $1.00 and NO = $0.00, or NO = $1.00 and YES = $0.00
 - **Result: 2.04% risk-free return**

 ### Market Insights

-When observing large traders like PN1 finding significant size in these opportunities, the initial assumption was that opportunities would be extremely fleeting with intense competition.
+When observing large traders finding significant size in these opportunities, the initial assumption was that opportunities would be extremely fleeting with intense competition.
 However, the reality is quite different:

-- **Opportunities are persistent**: While concurrent dislocations aren't frequent, when they do occur, they persist long enough to execute manually
+- **Opportunities are persistent**: While concurrent dislocations aren't frequent, when they do occur, they persist long enough to execute
-- **Large traders use limit orders**: Whales typically fill positions via limit orders over extended periods, as odds don't fluctuate significantly before game time
+- **Large traders use limit orders**: Whales typically fill positions via limit orders over extended periods
 - **Manual execution is viable**: Opportunities remain available long enough for manual intervention if needed

 ### System Workflow

-The repository implements the following workflow:

-1. **Market Scanning**: Scans sports markets that expire within the next couple of days
-2. **Market Matching**: Matches Kalshi-Polymarket markets using:
-   - Cached mapping of team names between platforms
-   - Kalshi-Polymarket event slug building conventions
+1. **Market Discovery**: Discovers Polymarket markets via Gamma API
-3. **Real-time Monitoring**: Subscribes to orderbook delta WebSockets to detect instances where YES + NO can be purchased for less than $1.00
+2. **Real-time Monitoring**: Subscribes to orderbook delta WebSockets to detect instances where YES + NO can be purchased for less than $1.00
-4. **Order Execution**: Executes trades concurrently on both platforms
+3. **Order Execution**: Executes trades concurrently for both YES and NO tokens
-5. **Risk Management**: Includes position management and circuit breakers (note: not extensively battle-tested in production)
+4. **Risk Management**: Includes position management and circuit breakers

 ### Useful Components

 Beyond the complete arbitrage system, you may find these components particularly useful:

-- **Cross-platform market mapping**: The team code mapping system for matching markets across Kalshi and Polymarket
 - **Rust CLOB client**: A Rust rewrite of Polymarket's Python `py-clob-client` (focused on order submission only)
+- **Lock-free atomic orderbook**: High-performance orderbook cache using atomic operations

 ## Quick Start